benjypng/logseq-wordcount-plugin/README.md

 Use `/wordcount`.
 It will then count the number of words below this parent block.
 This supports an unlimited number of nested blocks.

-You can use more than 1 wordcounter in a single page.
+You can use more than 1 word counter in a single page.
 Just prefix the blocks you would like to count with another `/wordcount`.

 It also supports counting sentences that have both English and Chinese/ Japanese words.
 E.g. `敏捷的棕色狐狸跳过了懒狗 is a funny phrase` returns 16 words.

+You can also use `/wordcount char` to count the number of characters (including spaces) instead of words.

 Happy counting!